Variational autoencoder for generating realistic $N$-body simulations for dark matter halos: Final discussion and future work

 Quantitative analysis of the generated images through power spectrum measurements shows good agreement with the expected $\Lambda$CDM model, particularly at intermediate scales.
 Small-scale discrepancies, attributed to resolution limitations and the inherent smoothing of the VAE, were mitigated through filtering and empirical extrapolation using a physically motivated fitting function.
 The extrapolated spectra recover the expected $k^{-3}$ behavior in the non-linear regime, consistent with theoretical predictions.

 These results underscore the potential of VAEs not only as tools for compression and efficient reconstruction but also as generative models capable of producing statistically coherent, physically meaningful dark matter density fields.
-This generative capability enables rapid production of synthetic datasets, opening the door to scalable data augmentation strategies that can support the training of more sophisticated models or serve as input for simulation-based inference tasks.
-This approach represent a computationally efficient and versatile approach for modeling, generating, and analyzing large-scale structures in cosmology.
+This generative capability enables the rapid production of synthetic datasets, opening the door to scalable data augmentation strategies that can support the training of more sophisticated models or serve as input for simulation-based inference tasks.
+This approach represents a computationally efficient and versatile approach for modeling, generating, and analyzing large-scale structures in cosmology.

 Future work will focus on extending this approach to higher-resolution simulations and larger image sizes to better capture small-scale structures and improve the fidelity of the recovered power spectra.
 Increasing the resolution and expanding the comoving volume would enable access to a broader range of physical scales and more accurate modeling of nonlinear clustering.
-Additionally, incorporating Physics-Informed Neural Networks (PINNs) \cite{RAISSI2019686, 2021NatRP...3..422K} into the generative process offers a promising field to improve physical consistency by embedding cosmological equations (such as dynamics and thermodynamics) directly into the learning framework.
-Recent advances in this area demonstrate that combining deep generative models with physical constraints can enhance both accuracy and interpretability \cite{MODI2021100505, zhu2019physics, taufik2025latentpinns}.
-Integrating such techniques with variational autoencoders or with more advanced architectures, such as diffusion models or GANs, may enable the generation of synthetic cosmological data that resembles more closely to theoretical expectations, further bridging the gap between deep generative learning and high-precision cosmology.
+Additionally, incorporating Physics-Informed Neural Networks\cite{RAISSI2019686, 2021NatRP...3..422K} into the generative process offers a promising field to improve physical consistency by embedding cosmological equations (such as dynamics and thermodynamics) directly into the learning framework.
+Recent advances in this area demonstrate that the combination of deep generative models with physical constraints can improve both accuracy and interpretability \cite{MODI2021100505, zhu2019physics, taufik2025latentpinns}.
+Integrating such techniques with variational autoencoders or with more advanced architectures, such as diffusion models, may enable the generation of synthetic cosmological data that resembles theoretical expectations more closely, bridging the gap between deep generative learning and high-precision cosmology.